initiative-sh/initiative.sh/data/tutorial/11-roll.md

 # Tutorial: Rolling Dice

 {npc_name} gets one lucky swing off.
-Let's call it a `d20+4` to hit with whatever {theyve} pulled from behind the bar.
+Let's call it a `d20+4` to hit with whatever she's pulled from behind the bar.